-Washington, D.C. — Congressman Chuck Fleischmann (TN-03) released the following statement in response to President Trump's announcement to recognize Jerusalem as the capital of Israel:
+Congressman Chuck Fleischmann (TN-03) released the following statement in support of President Trump’s response to the chemical attack in Syria:

 By: Mrs. Brenda Fleischmann

-WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement upon the passage of H.R.
-1, the Tax Cuts and Jobs Act, historic legislation to reform the American tax code:
+WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement in support of H.R.
+4909, the STOP School Violence Act:

 By: Mrs. Brenda Fleischmann